MartaUrbaniak/supervised_machine_learning/README.txt

-Both programs are usefull to predicting data based on the given examples.
+Both programs are usefull to predicts the price of houses based on the given examples.

 First is using gradient descent as a method to find best parameters of a linear regresion function.